kenpower/DIP_Worksheet/README.md

 ## Initial Code Analysis:

 The initial code snippet directly uses sf::CircleShape in the Game class to render a shape on the window.
-This design tightly couples the Game class to a specific shape type, limiting flexibility and violating DIP. `Game` class (High-level) depends on `CircleShape` (low-level).
+This design tightly couples the Game class to a specific shape type, limiting flexibility and violating DIP.

+`Game` class (High-level) depends on `CircleShape` (low-level).
+This violates DIP

 ## Tasks:

-1 .Define an abstract Shape interface with virtual methods for setting position and color, and for getting the shape to be drawn (sf::Drawble).
+1. Define an abstract Shape interface with virtual methods for setting position and color, and for getting the shape to be drawn (sf::Drawble).
-2 .Create a concrete class that implements this Shape interface, wrapping an sf::Shape (like sf::CircleShape).
+2. Create a concrete class that implements this Shape interface, wrapping[^1] an sf::Shape (like sf::CircleShape).
 3. Modify the Game class to use the Shape abstraction instead of a concrete sf::CircleShape.
-4. if you are stuggling with these tasks, checkout the *Hints* secions at the end.
+5. if you are stuggling with these tasks, checkout the *Hints* secions at the end.

 ## Advanced Task (only attempt after previous tasks complete):